datasektionen/sso/README.md

   for each OIDC client in SSO's admin panel.
 The value follows the same format as the body in the [`/user/{username}/permissions`](https://hive.datasektionen.se/api/v1/docs#get-/user/-username-/permissions) endpoint in Hive's API.
+- `picture`: will make the returned profile claim contain a link to the users profile picture.
+Note, the link should not be stored because it cannot be garanteed to be valid for more than 24 hours.

 ---